evkx/evkx.github.io/content/models/hiphi/x/X_6_Seater/_index.md

 You can choose between two sound systems for the HiPhi X 6 Seater:

-- **SONIC LINE SYSTEM:**: Features nine speakers and delivers a maximum output of 600 watts.
+- **SONIC LINE SYSTEM:** Features nine speakers and delivers a maximum output of 600 watts.
-- **SONIC PRO SYSTEM:**: Features 17 speakers and delivers a maximum output of 600 watts.
+- **SONIC PRO SYSTEM:** Features 17 speakers and delivers a maximum output of 600 watts.

 Additionally, the model includes 3 USB-C connections as standard.
 The model has 3 USB-A connections as standard.